SanicTK2/iidxguide/docs/dimensions.md

 Everyone is off by plus or minus a few centimeters, including this page.
 People use slightly different start / end points when measuring.
 Use it as an approximate guidance and not exact measurements.

-For the lightning cabinet, the values were obtained using a measuring tape.

 ## Height from bass platform to keys

 The height from top of the bass platform to the button panel is **90cm**.
 It is the same for both Lightning Model cabinets and the old cabs.
 This is measured from the top surface of the bass platform to the top of the acrylic panel that the buttons are inserted to.